When it comes to medical treatment and health, it’s important to always stay on top of things. Find how often should you replace a scoliosis brace.

 - Providence brace.
 The Providence brace is another night time brace, and it applies a force that is only practical when the person is lying down.
 It focuses on pushing the shoulders and the spine, and can be incredibly effective.

-Of course, these are simply the most common options, and different braces will work better for different patients.
+Of course, these are simply the most common options to replace a scoliosis brace, and different braces will work better for different patients.
 If you’re on the hunt for a scoliosis brace and are unsure of the different types, do make sure to consult a professional for help.
 There are also plenty of great support systems in place online to consult, such as this support group.

 What factors can affect the condition of a scoliosis brace?